 The Cancer Research UK Cambridge Centre Early Detection Programme is a multidisciplinary research initiative whose mission is to increase survival from cancer and improve quality of life through early detection and intervention.
 The Programme, based at the University of Cambridge, is a partner in the Cancer Research UK International Alliance for Cancer Early Detection (ACED); a unique, science-led £40M investment that will create new trans-atlantic collaborations and ideas that will transform the field.
 The Programme recognises the importance of public health research to explore the unmet need, strategies and impact of Cancer Early Detection, as well as the societal impact and ethics of work in this area (see here).

-The 4-year funding can be applied to a 1-year MPhil + 3 years PhD, with the MPhil being one of the existing programmes in the DPHPC (Epidemiology, Public Health or Primary Care Research) in Social Anthropology or History and Philosophy of Science and Medicine.
-Students applying who already have an equivalent degree or training could start the PhD directly without doing an MPhil.
+The 4-year funding can be applied to a 1-year MPhil + 3 years PhD, with the MPhil being one of the existing programmes in the DPHPC (Epidemiology, Public Health or Primary Care Research) or in History and Philosophy of Science and Medicine or in Social Anthropology Students applying who already have an equivalent degree or training could start the PhD directly without doing an MPhil.

 Three fully-funded PhD studentships are available for non-clinical applicants, to commence in October 2020.
 Support includes a stipend at £19,000 per annum, research costs and fees at home/EU rates.